bioinformatics-hub-ke/BHKi-Training-Activities/index.md

 ### BHKi Seminars: Bioinformatics, software engineering and Data Management

 The goal of this seminar series  is to create an opportunity to expose or introduce our community to open science, bioinformatics and software research.
-Enhancing networking and collaboration among our diverse community and other communities.
+The event will enhancing networking and collaboration among our diverse community and other communities.

 Below is a three-day program of the hybrid event